-The estimates by Adrian, Crump and Moench (2013) reach back further than the ones by Kim and Wright (2005), starting in 1961.
-Figure A.3 makes use of this longer time series, comparing a term premium estimate by Adrian, Crump and Moench (2013) with annual historical data on bank net interest margins from the Federal Deposit Insurance Corporation (FDIC).
-In contrast to the sample in Figure 3.1, the term premium has not been in steady decline, but increased from 1961 until around the early 1980s and fell thereafter.
-While there are some episodes during which the term premium and the net interest margin diverge for this extended sample, for the most part, the two series show similar patterns.8 movement between the two series over short and long windows, high and low interest rates, with changing time trends, provides evidence that they are related, as opposed to other factors explaining all of these comovements.
-For example, changes in just the level of interest rates, which also occurred over the sample period, cannot explain movements in banks' net interest margins, leaving aside considerations such as a lower bound on interest rates.9 That is because what matters for banks is not the level per se but the margin between different interest rates.
-Moreover, while a decline in the cost of providing banking services over recent years may be an explanation for the downward trend in net interest margins, it is an unlikely explanation for all of the comovements given the previous rise in net interest margins that is shown in Figure A.3 and the high-frequency relations between term premia and net interest margins in Figures 3.2 and A.2.
+While there are many reasons why term premia and net interest margins change, the strong comovement between the two series over short and long windows, high and low interest rates, with changing time trends, provides evidence that they are related, as opposed to other factors explaining all of these comovements.
+For example, changes in just the level of interest rates, which also occurred over the sample period, cannot explain movements in banks' net interest margins, leaving aside considerations such as a lower bound on interest rates.
+That is because what matters for banks is not the level per se but the margin between different interest rates.
+Moreover, while a decline in the cost of providing banking services over recent years may be an explanation for the downward trend in net interest margins, it is an unlikely explanation for all of the comovements given the previous rise in net interest margins that is shown in Figure A.4 and the high-frequency relations between term premia and net interest margins in Figures 3.2 and A.3.